Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Hand-Based Interaction Framework

 \subsection{Operation Mode}

-In this control mode, we aim to establish an intuitive connection between the drone and the operator's hand.
-For position, we map the change in hand position to the change in the aerial robot's target position according to the following equation:
+In this mode, we aim to establish an intuitive connection between the drone and the operator's hand.
+For position, we map the change in hand position to the aerial robot's reference according to the following equation: